A bone biopsy is a procedure in which a small sample of bone is taken

 conditions of the bone (orthopedic surgeon).

-During the biopsy, you lay on an examining table
+During the biopsy, you lie on an examining table

 or firm bed.
 It is important to lie very still during the entire procedure.